lamnguyencse17/youtube-dvr/README.md

-# youtube-dvr
+# YOUTUBE-DVR
-This repo is the source code for the software with the same name allowing you to record youtube livestream
+This repo is the source code for the software with the same name allowing you to record youtube livestream or just youtube video

 ## What's working:
 - Watch live youtube/archive/normal video with live chat embed